jkingportfolio/CI_PP2_Connect4/README.md

 ### Structure

 The website's structure was carefully constructed whilst making it recognizable, user friendly and simple kept in mind.
-On arrival to the website the user will be presented with a notification that indicates click to play and a navigation bar which is uniform across all pages.
+On arrival to the website the user will be presented with a notification that indicates click to play and a navigation bar which in which page modals can be accessed.
 The website is made of one main page, a 404 page and 4 modals:

 - A homepage, which houses the game and comes with a nav bar which on click will display the desired modal
 - A new game modal, where a user can select to play a human or computer opponent, a yes button to start new game or cancel button to return to the existing game currenlty in play if there is one.